mmistakes/minimal-mistakes/_posts/2022-06-10-slick-intro.md

     lengthInMin: Int
 )
 ```
-Next, we need to create a slick table for mapping the database fields to the case class.
+Next, we need to create a Slick Table class.
+Slick Table maps the table fields to the case class.
 We need to import the PostgresProfile api to get the relevant methods in scope.

 ```scala
 class SlickTablesGeneric(val profile: PostgresProfile) {